Frequently Asked Questions

 Mild feminine washes created for menstrual cups can be used to wash the TruCup between cycles.
 Else, water and mild, unscented, oil-free soap can be utilized.
 While boiling the cup in an open pot for 5-10 minutes, DO NOT leave it unattended.
 Over-boiling the cup in extremely hot water can burn the cup; immediately replace the TruCup in such cases.

 On the move much?
 We ensure that you have stress-free menstruation while being sustainable!
 TruCup provides you with an organic cotton cloth bag, made from a hygienic material that lets your TruCup breathe.
-Ventilation for your TruCup is necessary in order to avoid bad odour.
+Ventilation for your TruCup is necessary in order to avoid bad odour, hence always store it in a cotton cloth pouch.

 1. Why should I choose TruCup?